Case Name: R(E) v. The Governing Body of JFS

 Heather Miller Rubens discusses the complexities of Jewish identity, and the role of religion and religious denomination in the Jews’ Free School case.
 The author analyzes how religion has been defined, and continues to be defined in legal contexts in the United States and Europe, and the difficulties facing judges in cases involving religion.

-- Peter Danchin & Louise Blond, “Unlawful Religion?
+- Peter Danchin & Louis Blond, “Unlawful Religion?
 Modern Secular Power and the Legal Reasoning in the JFSCase”

 Background on Religious Tradition

 Chesler’s personal narrative of attempts to reconcile children produced by egg donation with Jewish legal constructions of motherhood.
 Chesler receives a wide range of opinions from rabbis on the appropriate Jewish response to in vitro fertilization.

 Reading Question: Who occupies the role of mother, and even the number of mothers a child born of IVF has, is contested by Chesler’s sources.
 How many ways does the article provide for conferring the status of mother upon an individual?
 On what basis is each provision offered? (ex.
 Through the intention of the birth mother, or in order to obey the prohibition against suppressing parental identity)